Rajat4445/Streamlit-learning-/README.md

 - Built-in support for machine learning models and data processing
 - Lightweight and flexible, making it easy to integrate with existing Python workflows and tools
 - Suitable for small data science projects to large-scale production environments

+# Disadvantages

+- Too much customisations not possible, we will have to use Flask for that.
+- Will have to learn more web development for customizations.